azedin15/AZZEDINE-MAOUKOUF/README.md

 - **Budget Consolidation**: Aggregated and consolidated departmental budgets to ensure overall coherence and alignment with strategic objectives.
 - **Reporting to Senior Management and the Group**: Prepared and presented periodic financial reports to senior management and the group to evaluate performance and support decision-making.

-### Financial Management and Reporting

-- **Reporting Automation**: Implemented reporting automation at BMCI Asset Management and BMCI Bourse, combining management and accounting data for accurate financial statements.
-- **Accounting Procedures Verification and Audit**: Coordinated financial information and interfaced with auditors to ensure consistency and accuracy in reports.
-- **Budget Monitoring**: Managed budgets, analyzed variances, and monitored portfolios to inform management of trends and results.

-### Participation in Centralization Project - BNP Paribas Group “MED”

-- **Process Centralization**: Implemented a centralized accounting, regulation, management, and budget validation process within a single ERP, SAP Onecap.
-- **Workflow Testing**: Ensured the proper functioning of Purchase-to-Pay (P2P) processes through rigorous testing.
-- **Management of Unpaid and Doubtful Debts**: Developed strategies to minimize losses and optimize currency transactions.

 ## Financial Projects